Re-Machined: A Tribute to Deep Purple's Machine Head

 Re-Machined: A Tribute to Deep Purple's Machine Head is a 2012 tribute album that features a variety of hard rock and heavy metal bands covering songs written by Deep Purple.
-Groups included on the multi-artist collection include Black Label Society and Iron Maiden among others.
+Groups on the multi-artist collection include Black Label Society and Iron Maiden among others.
 Picking up some commercial success, the work hit the #41 slot on Billboard Top Independent Albums chart and additionally received critical praise from publications such as Allmusic.

-As part of the 40th anniversary celebrations of Deep Purple's 1972 release Machine Head, Re-Machined was released on September 25, 2012 by Eagle Rock Entertainment.
+As part of the 40th anniversary celebrations of Deep Purple's 1972 release Machine Head, Re-Machined was released on September 25, 2012, by Eagle Rock Entertainment.